Are you already using Facebook chatbots in your marketing mix? If not, you might want to consider getting one today.

 It’s a fairly simple bot.
 Probably the biggest function it serves is giving customers an easy way to contact the business with questions or comments—just click “Message our team”.

-A quick look under the hood reveals that Kaimana’s customers are happy to engage with the company on Facebook Messenger.
+A quick look under the hood reveals that Kaimana’s customers are happy to chat with the company on Facebook Messenger.

 You’ll also notice that the menu contains links to 2 of Kaimana’s product category pages and an “About Us” page.